Leeds school collects £5,000 prize as it is named the winner of a national award for teaching excellence

 "The PTI has offered invaluable support and guidance to the entire department, offering fantastic Maths CPD alongside thought provoking sessions with like-minded leaders.”

-The Mathematics Department at Leeds West School was announced as the winner for its exceptional leadership and impressive teacher subject expertise.
+The Mathematics Department at Leeds West Academy was announced as the winner for its exceptional leadership and impressive teacher subject expertise.

 Pupils have developed an enthusiasm for mathematics which has led to a significant increase in students taking higher tier GCSE mathematics, and improved exam success.